sakshimahadik25/application-tracking-system/readme.md

 ### ResumePage

 1. Navigate to resume Section
-2. Upload any resume file with .pdf extension by selecting the file from local storage.
+2. Upload any resume file with .PDF extension by selecting the file from local storage.
 Click Upload.
 3. Click on download button to Download the uploaded file.

 <p align="center"><img width="700" src="./resources/resume.png"></p>